ribhu97/cogs121-project/final.md

 Nikhil Bose
     - Developed and contributed to the UI, the candidate recommendor and backend/database Ribhu Lahiri
-    - Developed the ML algorithm for the candidate recommendor and built the database schema Alvin Vanegas
+    - Developed the ML algorithm for the candidate recommendor and built the REST API.
+Alvin Vanegas
     - Developed the UI and primarily wrote HTML and Javascript code to link the web pages together